SEC Football Power Rankings: Week 4

 "We took it very personally," offensive lineman Zack Bailey said.
 "You want to try and call somebody out, you better know who you're calling out before you call them out.
 That's the bottom line.
 We took it to them."

-After struggling throughout the early season, the Gamecocks offense got going with quarterback Jake Bentley looking like one of the top signal-callers in the league and the running game getting untracked.
-Even better for Carolina was Coach Muschamp's defense getting after the opposing quarterback.
+After struggling throughout the early season, the Gamecocks offense got going with quarterback Jake Bentley looking like one of the top signal-callers in the league and the running game getting on track.
+Even better for Carolina was Muschamp's defense getting after the opposing quarterback.

 It was a full team effort, and it really wasn't close.
 Perhaps this is a building block for a Gamecocks team that had so much early-season excitement before getting drilled at home by Georgia.

-That's just one game, and if Carolina can rebound and forget about that hiccup, there are still plenty of attainable goals in 2018.
+That's just one game, and if Carolina can forget about that hiccup, there are still plenty of attainable goals in 2018.
 This may seem low for the Gamecocks in these rankings, but they've got to prove they can rally.

 This past weekend was a great start.